Recently updated on November 30th, 2024 at 11:18 am

 It follows Soraya.
 A cursed princess is poisonous to the touch.
 Soraya is only safe in her garden.
 Hidden away and apart from her family.

-As the day of her twin brother’s wedding approaches, Soraya must decide if she’s willing to step outside of the shadows for the first time.
+As her twin brother’s wedding day gets closer, Soraya must decide if she will step into the light for the first time.
 Below in the dungeon is a demon holding the knowledge she craves.
 The answer to her freedom.

 Buy on Amazon | Waterstones